Hypfer/Valetudo/docs/pages/installation/midea.md

 Also note that all rooting guides assume a factory-new robot that has never been connected to the vendor cloud.<br/>
 If you've used any vendor apps before, make sure to do a full factory-reset before starting with the rooting procedure.

+{% alert "note" %}
 Valetudo will **never** require you to use any vendor app.<br/>
 In fact, using it will potentially interfere with your ability to install and use Valetudo.

+If you should ever while following the documentation come to the conclusion that you have to use the vendor app to solve some perceived roadblock:<br/>
+No. You don't.
+There is no roadblock.
+{% endalert %}

 <div class="section-box">